 The aforementioned Torres transfer saw Liverpool desperately seeking attacking reinforcements, their search taking them to Newcastle to sign giant Geordie Andy Carroll.

-The towering forward had helped fire Newcastle to promotion the previous season and adapted seamlessly to the top flight, hitting 11 goals in the first half of the campaign.
+The towering forward had helped fire Newcastle to promotion the previous season and adapted seamlessly to the top flight, hitting 11 goals across the first half of the Premier League campaign.

 That form persuaded Liverpool to splash a club-record £35m to bring Carroll to Anfield, though the forward struggled following his big-money move.